asagrekin/GamesInOne/reports/Week6Report.md

 - Help other teams with unit testing.

 ### Steven
-Last week's goal:
+Last week's goal: By May 3
-- Application is able to create new game rows based on the infromation entered by the user
-- Improve user interaction handling
-- Allow user to add an image path (for the image in a game row)
+- Make connection with the back end, create the DLL project.
+- Add file explorer for the Add Game Screen so the user do not have to type the path.

 Progress:
-- Added image path text box in the Add Game Screen
+- Added File explorer to the add game screen
-- Based on the inputs from the user, created a new row with the information included
-- Tested with C++ to C# connection, using Dynamic Linked Library (DLL) to launch a game after clicking "start game"
+- Researched on options of testing frameworks for front-end C#
+- DEcided on using MSTest, as it already included in VIsual Studio, allowing easier build and access.
+MSBuild allow easy reference of different components within my interface.

 Issue:
-- Was encountering issue when using Dynamic Linked Library, issue was due to the C# project not built to the specifc x64 architecture.
+- Was having difficulties setting up the CI for that framework.
+(Solved)

-Goal for next week: By May 3
+Goal for next week: By May 9
-- Make connection with the back end, create the DLL project.
-- Add file explorer for the Add Game Screen so the user do not have to type the path.
+- Fully integrate with backend for Alpha Release
+- Add more test cases